 First Published on Linkedin on January 20, 2017

 This has been an exciting year for us and our clients at Publisher Discovery, with the rebrand and additional developments within our SaaS platform and service.
-It also occurs to me that we’re also marking five years of the product – which has admittedly gone through a few changes since we launched it as part of the Linkdex product suite, and separated off as a separate entity during 2016.
+It also occurs to me that we’re also marking five years of the affiliate network analysis – which has admittedly gone through a few changes since we launched it as part of the Linkdex product suite and separated off as a separate entity during 2016.

 I thought that this would be an opportunity to share a few thoughts from over 5 years of working with clients in every continent and pretty much every market sector.
 We’ve had the privilege of working with some truly great people from the leading Affiliate Networks, OPMs, Agencies and online brands in the affiliate industry.
 This has given us some great insights into the various sectors and differing marketing objectives of different types of merchant.

 It has also provided us with valuable intelligence and understanding of the different regional variations.
 Affiliate marketing in the US and UK have a very different complexion – when we have worked in the markets in Eastern Europe, South America, Australia, India and APAC we see the huge differences in how the scene is structured and how affiliate marketing is approached.